 Means Enquiry Form (MC100)

-If you receive a summons or Single Justice Procedure notice in relation to Magistrate Court proceedings, you should also find attached a Form MC100 Statement of Means (commonly called a Means Enquiry Form).
+If you receive a summons or Single Justice Procedure Notice in relation to Magistrate Court proceedings, you should also find attached a Form MC100 Statement of Means (commonly called a Means Enquiry Form).
 Everyone who is prosecuted for an offence must complete the MC 100.
-We cannot emphasis enough the importance of completing the Means Enquiry form.
-This is particularly important if you are in receipt of benefits or a low income.
+We cannot emphasis enough the importance of completing the Means Enquiry form (and in particular if you are in receipt of benefits or a low income).
+It is important to stress that all defendants are obliged to complete a Statement of Means and it is an offence if the fail to do so.

 The information provided on the Statement of Means (MC100) will be used by the Magistrates when setting the amount of the fine.